 Taiyo no Tomato-men is a ramen shop that blends rich chicken broth with tomato flavor.

 The soup is flavorful but not too salty, paired with thin, springy noodles and a light tomato base that’s easy to finish.
 They also offer a rare cheese ramen—rich, creamy, and unique.
-Cozy atmosphere and reasonable prices make it a place worth coming back to!

 Gatsun